ThomasByr/tor-brute/README.md

 - `-s` for sleep, the amount of seconds to wait between each Tor ID swap
 - `-a` for use_all or all, to use permutations instead of combinations in generators
 - each worker has its own session (no more shared session) and is renewed each Tor ID swap

+**v1.0** candidate (1.0.1-rc1)

+- no breaking changes here
+- few bug fixes and minor refactors
+- opened Tor proxy to http and https (this should not slow down the process)

 </details>